shenblin/DeepBID/README.md

 ## Train and Test

+⚡  **Training and testing commands**: We provide an operable [SH file](run_self_supervised.sh) for Ubuntu that contains the following commands.
+Alternatively, these commands can be run on Windows and Ubuntu bashs.
-⚡  **Training and testing commands**: For single gpu, use the following command as example:
+For single gpu, use the following commands as example:
 1. **Training**